Kasim Sulton

 Kasim Sulton (born December 8, 1955) is an American bassist, keyboardist, guitarist, and vocalist.
 Best known for his work with Utopia, Sulton sang lead on 1979's "Set Me Free", Utopia's only top 40 hit in the United States.
 As a solo artist, Sulton hit the Canadian top 40 in 1982 with "Don't Break My Heart".

-Sulton has been a frequent collaborator, bassist, and singer on many of Todd Rundgren's projects and solo tours.
+Sulton has often collaborated with Utopia’s founder Todd Rundgren on many projects.